 - Helps You Rebuild Your Credit This is a legitimate way to rebuild your credit when you don’t qualify for other cards, or the agreement you are offered by another company is laden with fees and high interest rates.

 - Offers a Rewards Program Not only can you rebuild your credit, but you’ll also earn rewards points as you do so.
 This is a great feature that many secured cards don’t offer and is a reason why we consider Discover number one.
 Earn 2% cash back at restaurants or gas stations up to $1,000 in combined purchases each quarter.
 Plus 1% cash back on all other credit card purchases.
-During your first year, Discover will also match your cash back.
+For new cardmembers, Discover matches the cash back you earn at the end of your first year of card membership, automatically.

 - Rewards Limited The higher 2% reward tier is limited to the first $1,000 you spend at restaurants and gas stations each quarter.
 Regardless, that’s $20 back, which is a great reward when your goal is to increase your credit score.